 I was wasting a huge amount of money on new clothing, damaging the environment, and encouraging unethical practices in the fashion industry.
 But I was shocked when I learned more about the people and places behind the labels in my closet.

-The textile and apparel industry is the second-largest polluter globally.
+The textile and apparel industry is one of the largest polluters globally.
 It's responsible for enormous amounts of waste, pollution, natural resource consumption, and carbon emissions.

 80% of all discarded clothes and other textiles globally are destined for landfill or incineration.
 Only 20% of them are reused or recycled when up to 95% could be.